richiepagard/bitfiddler/network/socket/tcp/README.md

 2. `addr`: A pointer to the `struct sockaddr` that contains the IP address and port number to bind the socket.
 3. `addrlen`: The size of the `addr` structure.

+### Listen
+In this step, server waits for a client to initiate a connection, the server is now in a passive mode.
+Use `listen()` to wait for incoming connections on a socket.

+> `int listen(int sockfd, int backlog);`

+- **`man` page description**: `listen()` marks the socket referred to by `sockfd` as a **passive socket** -- One that will be used to accept incoming connection requests using the `accept()` system call.

+	As we know now, `sockfd` is a file descriptor referring to the created socket.
+	The `backlog` argument specifies the size of the queue for pending connections -- i.e., connections that have been initiated by the client but not yet accepted by the server.
+If a new connection request arrives while the queue is full, the client may receive an error or timeout.
+	On success `0` is returned; on failure `-1` is returned.

 ---